-Kaphiy means coffee in Quechua-original language of Peru
+Kaphiy means coffee in Quechua-the original language of Peru

 Kaphiy Roasters

-Our founder, Zara Preciado-Carrillo, was born in Lima, Peru and inherieted a passion for coffee from her mother's side: Afro-Peruvian.
+Our founder, Zara, was born in Lima, Peru and inherited a passion for coffee from her mother's side.

-She is a trained and skilled barista who worked for Blue Bottle Co. during college time in the busy nd never ending line at the Ferry Building and Financial District locations in San Francisco for around 3 years.
-She have a thorough understanding of different coffee beans around the world including their origins, roasting levels, and flavor profiles.
+She is a trained and skilled barista who worked for Blue Bottle Coffee during her college years in the busy San Francisco Ferry Building, and Financial District locations in San Francisco for years.
+She has a deep understanding of different coffee beans from all corners of the world including their origins, roasting levels, and flavor profiles.

-Year later she crossed the pound to go to grad school in Europe, then she returned to home in Peru, and the pandemic hit and she got stuck there for 10 months.
-It was during that time when she crossed path with Carmen Carrasco a forestry Engineer, entrepreneur and the chair of a Women Coffee Farmers cooperative constituted by 41 women from the rural area of Jaen, Cajamarca in the Andes of Peru which has been historically one of the best coffee areas of Peru.
+Years later she crossed "the pond" to do grad school in Europe, then she returned to home in Peru, and the pandemic hit and she got stuck there for 10 months.
+It was during that time when she crossed paths with Carmen Carrasco, a forestry Engineer, entrepreneur and Chair of a Women Coffee Farmer's Cooperative made up of 41 women from the rural area of Jaen, Cajamarca in the Andes of Northern Peru, which has been historically one of the best coffee areas of South America and now the world.

-She felt that Peruvian society made her feel a sense of shame of her beautiful roots: African descendent Peruvian and Native South American that she always feel proud, but it was a disconection for her because she did not grow up with her father, then Zara embarked on a journey of reclaiming her heritage-Native South American which led her to the ancestral land of her father in Cajamarca where she had the opportunity to meet with women coffee farmers in the rural area of Northern Peru.
-Kaphiy Roasters project was born with a perfect vision and passion for coffee to pay tribute and homage to all the hard working women on her life including with her Mom and dearest aunties.
+She always felt that Peruvian mainstream society looked down on her beautiful roots: African descendent Peruvian and Native South American, that she is fiercely proud of.
+Her father, originally from Cajamarca, Peru, moved to Lima, where she was born.
+She always felt a sense of disconnect from her Northern roots.
+So, in a sense, she on a journey of reclaiming her Native South American heritage, which led her to her ancestral lands of Cajamarca.
+This is where she had the incredible fortune to meet with women coffee farmers.
+The Kaphiy Roasters project was born with a strong vision and driven by passion for coffee to pay tribute and homage to all the hard working women from her life.

 Inspired By Women